katkarvismaya19-web/findoc-assistant/README.md

 Measured output is in Results below.

-When you replace the demo corpus with real documents, relabel the question set.
+When you swap in a different corpus, relabel the question set.
 This helper ranks pages by how many concrete, checkable facts they contain and walks you through them, which removes the hunting but leaves the judgement to you:

 ```bash
 python -m scripts.label_helper